 Here, we use a 30-year experiment on desert rodents to investigate how shifts in functional redundancy alter the effect of species loss on community function over time.
-In this study, kangaroo rats (Dipodomys spp.), which are the largest and competitively dominant species in the rodent community, have been removed from a subset of experimental plots to explore how the loss of key species affects community function, measured as community-level metabolic flux (“total energy use”, or Etot; Ernest et al. 2019).
-For systems of consumers with a shared resource base, such as the granivorous rodents that make up this community, Etot reflects the total amount of resources being processed by an assemblage, and is an important metric of community function (Lawton 1994; Ernest and Brown 2001).
+In this study, kangaroo rats (Dipodomys spp.), which are the largest and competitively dominant species in the rodent community, have been removed from a subset of experimental plots to explore how the loss of key species affects community function, measured as community-level metabolic flux (“total energy use”, or Etot; Ernest et al. 2019) or total biomass.
+For systems of consumers with a shared resource base, such as the granivorous rodents that make up this community, Etot reflects the total amount of resources being processed by an assemblage, and total biomass directly reflect standing biomass.
+Both are important metrics of community function (Lawton 1994; Ernest and Brown 2001).
 Long-term monitoring of this experiment has documented repeated shifts in the habitat and species composition of this system, resulting in distinct time periods characterized by different habitat conditions and configurations of the rodent community (Christensen et al. 2018).
 Abrupt reorganization events in community composition occurred in 1996 and in 2010, associated with the establishment and subsequent decline of the pocket mouse Chaetodipus baileyi.
 C. baileyi is similar in size, and presumably other traits, to kangaroo rats, and its establishment in 1996 drove a pronounced increase in compensation due to functional redundancy between C. baileyi and kangaroo rats (Ernest and Brown 2001; Thibault et al. 2010).
-Over the course of this experiment, the habitat at the study site has transitioned from desert grassland to scrub, driving a shift in baseline rodent community composition away from kangaroo rats and favoring other, smaller, granivores (Ernest et al. 2008).
+Over the course of this experiment, shifting environmental conditions have caused the habitat at the study site to transition from desert grassland to scrub, driving a shift in baseline rodent community composition away from kangaroo rats and favoring other, smaller, granivores (Brown et al. 1997; Ernest et al. 2008).
 By making comparisons across these time periods, we explored how changes in community composition, and functional overlap among the same set of species, have contributed to changes in how species loss has impacted Etot over time.

 Methods

-All analyses were conducted in R version 4.0.3 (R Core Team 2020).
-Data and code are available at https://doi.org/10.5281/zenodo.5544362 and https://doi.org/10.5281/zenodo.5539881.

 The Portal Project

 The Portal Project consists of a set of 24 fenced experimental plots located approximately 7 miles east of Portal, AZ, USA, on unceded land of the Chiricahua Apache.
 Beginning in 1977, kangaroo rats (Dipodomys spectabilis, D. merriami, and D. ordii) have been experimentally excluded from a subset of these plots (exclosures), while all other rodents are allowed access through small holes cut in the plot fencing.
 Control plots, with larger holes, are accessible to all rodents, including kangaroo rats.
-Rodents on all plots are censused monthly.
+Rodents on all plots are censused via monthly live-trapping, and each individual captured is identified to species and weighed.
 For additional details on the site and methodology of the Portal Project, see Ernest et al. (2019).

 Data